monk-io/docs/docs/get-started/acc-and-auth.md

 ## Register Using CLI

-You are going to need a working Monk installation before proceeding.
-If you haven't installed Monk yet, see [Getting Monk](get-monk).
+You are going to need a working MonkOS installation before proceeding.
+If you haven't installed MonkOS yet, see [Getting Monk](get-monk).

 ## Register

-To sign up for a new Monk account, run:
+To sign up for a new MonkOS account, run:

     monk register